'What's the matter, Mr. Frodo?' said Sam.

 - Pokémon: The burns inflicted by Houndoom are said to never stop hurting and (presumably) never heal.
-This is just one of the countless facts provided by the Pokedex that are never actually shown to be true, though.
+This is just one of the countless facts provided by the Pokedex that are never actually shown to be true.

 - Dominic Deegan boasts Karnak, known as the Demon of Wounds before he ascended to become the King of Hell.
 Most of the wounds that he inflicts remain permanently open even in the face of white magic.

-Szark Sturtz, one of the wounded, has only managed to get it closed when Karnak became the King of Hell, and only then because it has since been assumed that he's now got so many new powers to play with that he can't be bothered to keep track of them all.
-Even then, the scar is still livid and healing seemingly in tandem with Szark's progress towards redemption.
+- Szark Sturtz, one of the wounded, has only managed to get it closed when Karnak became the King of Hell, and only then because it has since been assumed that he's now got so many new powers to play with that he can't be bothered to keep track of them all.
+Worse yet, the only way to obtain temporary respite for the chronic pain it caused him was to kill someone; no wonder he'd gone so far off the deep end when he first appears.
+Even after it starts to close, the scar is still livid and healing seemingly in tandem with Szark's progress towards redemption.